NurullahSahin1/NurullahSahin1/README.md

 # Hello, I'm Nurullah Şahin! 👋

-🔭 🌱 I am currently continuing the training organized by Udemig Academy to become a Fronted Developer and React Developer. 👨‍🎓!
+<p>🔭 🌱 I am currently continuing the training organized by Udemig Academy to become a Fronted Developer and React Developer. 👨‍🎓!</p>
-⚡🌎⚡I am constantly focused on renewing and improving myself.
+<p>⚡🌎⚡I am constantly focused on renewing and improving myself.</p>
-🚀🚀🚀I have successfully completed many projects and will continue to practice my profession as a react and frontend developer 👩‍💻 very soon.
+<p>🚀🚀🚀I have successfully completed many projects and will continue to practice my profession as a react and frontend developer 👩‍💻 very soon.</p>
-🌎 👩‍💻  You can review my repositories and share your opinions with me.
+<p>🌎 👩‍💻  You can review my repositories and share your opinions with me.</p>

 ### 📩 Connect with me: